Current stage: Discovery

 Deadline in the related case for plaintiffs’ reply to the defendants’ opposition (as noted in the opposition filing).

-The defendants were ordered to immediately lift the adjudicative hold as to the 22 plaintiffs who submitted declarations.
+Defendants are ordered to immediately lift the adjudicative hold as to the 22 plaintiffs who submitted declarations; this obligation is effective as of the order dated 2026-04-30.

-The defendants were ordered to cease applying the significant negative factor policy to pending adjustment-of-status and work-authorization applications of the 22 plaintiffs who submitted declarations.
+Defendants are ordered to immediately cease applying the significant negative factor policy to pending adjustment-of-status and work-authorization applications of the 22 plaintiffs who submitted declarations; this obligation is effective as of the order dated 2026-04-30.

 Parties in the newly consolidated case must file a joint statement stating whether the April 30 reasoning requires extension of the preliminary injunction to the consolidated plaintiffs and whether any party requests a hearing.